sankets25/sankets25/README.md

 - 🔭 Former Software Engineer at Atos.
 - 🎓 MS in Computer Science at The University of Texas at Arlington.
-- 🌱 I’m currently learning React JS.
+- 🌱 I’m currently learning React JS, Spring Boot.
 - 👯 I’m looking to collaborate on ReactJS and pygame.
 - 📫 How to reach me?
 - LinkedIn: https://www.linkedin.com/in/sanket-m-salunke/